benjaminion/upgrading-ethereum-book/src/book.md

 7. [Slashings](/part2/incentives/slashing/) are punishments for breaking the protocol rules in very specific ways that look like attacks.
 8. Finally, we close with a note on how aspects of these incentives combine to make [diversity](/part2/incentives/diversity/) of deployment of beacon chain infrastructure the safest strategy.

 Be aware that the discussion in these sections considers the consensus layer in isolation.
 Now that we are post-Merge, this is no longer the whole picture.
 In addition to protocol-generated rewards, Ethereum stakers can now profit from transaction fee tips, and [MEV](https://ethereum.org/en/developers/docs/mev/) (maximal extractable value).
 In future, they might be able to profit from [restaking](https://docs.eigenlayer.xyz/overview/readme).
 All of these can modify the protocol incentives.
-For example, a validator behaved economically rationally when it got itself [slashed](https://beaconcha.in/validator/552061) (at a cost of 1 ETH) to [gain around $20 million](https://collective.flashbots.net/t/post-mortem-april-3rd-2023-mev-boost-relay-incident-and-related-timing-issue/1540) of MEV income, although it acted dishonestly by the protocol rules in doing so.
+For example, a validator behaved economically rationally when it got itself [slashed](https://beaconcha.in/validator/552061) (at a cost of 1&nbsp;ETH) to [gain around $20 million](https://collective.flashbots.net/t/post-mortem-april-3rd-2023-mev-boost-relay-incident-and-related-timing-issue/1540) of MEV income, although it acted dishonestly by the protocol rules in doing so.
 The effects of these things are the subject of much discussion, development and debate, and merit an entire book to themselves.
 Nevertheless, for the purposes of this work, I am focusing only on the consensus layer cryptoeconomic stack.

 #### See also